niloufar-rashedi/OtiumActio/README.md

 # OtiumActio

 OtiumActio is a platform that enables users to organize social events in different categories and provide the chance to make people gather together and socialize with each other.
+This project has been built in the framework of distance course Databasteknik och webbaserade System at University of Umeå under autumn semester 2021, in swedish language.
+Final report of project can be found here: https://github.com/niloufar-rashedi/OtiumActio/blob/master/5TF048_Projekt_NiloufarRashediB.pdf

 ## Usage